mistodon/close_enough/README.md

 To do
 ---

-1. Make `ce` ignore trailing slashes (or tab completion can get in the way)
-2. Make `ce` understand a leading slash
+1. Make `ce` understand a leading slash
-3. Make `ce` understand the tilde for home directory
+2. Make `ce` understand the tilde for home directory